api-platform/docs/laravel/index.md

 ![Read-only](images/read-only.png)

-We'll use configuration options provided by API Platform all along this getting started guide, but there are tons of feature!
+We'll use configuration options provided by API Platform all along this getting started guide, but there are tons of features!

-A good way to discover them is to inspect the properties of the `ApiResource` and `ApiProperty` attributes, and, of course, to [read the documentation of the core library](../core/index.md).
+A good way to discover them is to inspect the properties of the `ApiResource` and `ApiProperty` attributes and, of course, to [read the core library documentation](../core/index.md).

 You can change the default configuration (for instance, which operations are enabled by default) in the config (`config/api-platform.php`).